periwinklepreacher/obtuse-octo-guacamole/README.md

 <b>arbiter</b>     : A python 2 script for setting uTorrent download rate depending on state of SABnzbd.

-<b>postprocess</b> : A python 2 script for moving files from uTorrent download directory to storage folder
+<b>postprocess</b> : A python 2 script for moving files from uTorrent download directory to a storage folder
               or handoff to media library manager.

       This script pre-processes compressed archives and copies the media